openshift/ci-docs/content/en/docs/architecture/jira.md

 All Openshift bugs must be made in the `OCPBUGS` project.
 For PRs referencing issues from other projects, a link will be created but the rest of the lifecycle management will not be performed for the issue.

+## Premerge Verification

+The Jira GitHub integration provides a method to mark a PR as `verified` before the PR is merged.
+This allows the integration to move the bug to the `VERIFIED` state upon merge instead of requiring a QE engineer to test and manually move an issue to the
+`VERIFIED` state after the issue moves into the `ON_QA` state.
+Premerge verfication is strongly preferred.

+To mark a PR as `verified`, comment `/verified by reason` on the PR.
+The reason can be the names of tests, GitHub usernames, documentation, or links.
+Multiple reasons can be listed, separated by a comma.
+Example: `/verified by @user` or `/verified by test1,test2`.
+If successful, the bot will comment on the PR and add the `verified` label to the PR.

+In certain situations, issues may need to be verified after the PR is merged.
+In these cases, the `/verified later` command can be used.
+The `/verified later` command takes a username as a field (example: `/verified later @username`).
+This will add the `verified-later` tag to the PR.
+Upon merge, the PR will be moved to the `MODIFIED` state and then `ON_QA` once a nightly build containing the issue is created and stay there until actioned by component team members.
+Notifications will be sent QE associates for a team to promptly verify these bugs once they enter `ON_QA`.

 ## Cherrypicking/Backporting

 The Jira automation can also assist in the backporting process by integrating with the cherrypicking automation.
 To